Stacey Luftig, Lyrics

 Jennie is a playwright, librettist, and screenwriter.
 She is the national recipient of the Stanley Drama Award, the Arlene R. and William P. Lewis Playwriting Award for Women, and BMI’s Jerry Harrington Musical Theatre Award for Outstanding Creative Achievement as a Librettist.
 Ms. Redling’s plays have been read or produced in Manhattan and nationally at Soho Rep, Ensemble Studio Theatre, Mint Theater, New York Fringe Festival, Urban Stages, and The Barrow Group, among others.
 Her screenplays include ZONE ONE with HBO series, “Big Love” creator, Mark V. Olsen.
 She is a certified rape crisis counselor with The Center for Safety and Change in Rockland County, NY and a member of the BMI Librettist's Workshop, the Dramatists Guild, AEA and SAG/AFTRA. www.jennieredling.com

-White Memorial National Children's Playwriting Award, National Children's Theatre Festival Award).
-Story of an Hour, her operetta, premiered with Portland Chamber Orchestra, and her play Jinxed, an O'Neill NPC Finalist, won first place and audience favorite at Dayton Playhouse FutureFest.
-Stacey has also written animated television episodes for Pinky Dinky Doo, produced by the Sesame Workshop.
-A five-time fellow of the Virginia Center for the Creative Arts, she is a member of the BMI Librettists Workshop, ASCAP, and the Dramatists Guild. www.staceyluftig.com
+Richard Rodgers Award.
+Her lyrics were also featured Off-Broadway and on tour in That's Life (Outer Critics Circle nom.).
+She wrote book and lyrics for Understood Betsy (Winner, Jackie White Memorial National Children's Playwriting Award and the National Children's Theatre Festival Award).
+Story of an Hour, her operetta, premiered with the Portland Chamber Orchestra, and her play Jinxed, an O'Neil NPC Finalist, won first place and audience favorite at Dayton Playhouse FutureFest.
+Stacey is currently writing lyrics for a family musical, The Tooth Fairy Meets El Ratón Pérez.
+She is an alumnus of UVA and the BMI Workshop; a five-time fellow of the Virginia Center for the Creative Arts; and a member of the BMI Librettists Workshop, ASCAP, and the Dramatists Guild. www.staceyluftig.com